Preventive Dentistry Washington DC

 Gum Disease Can be a Contributor to Heart Disease or Stroke

 Recent research has caused many doctors to reach an unexpected conclusion: gum disease, stroke, and heart disease are connected.
 Since heart disease is often fatal, it is clear that gum disease is a matter with serious consequences.
 The American Dental Association estimates that as many as 8 out of 10 Americans have periodontal disease.
 With advanced forms of periodontal disease, the treatment is surgical.
 Gum surgery is not desirable, but it has a high success rate in getting the infections under control, and it’s generally covered by insurance.
-With milder cases of periodontal disease, there are effective non-surgical techniques that, when coupled with better dental care and maintenance, can end the spread of the disease.
+With milder cases of gum disease treatment, there are effective non-surgical techniques that, when coupled with better dental care and maintenance, can end the spread of the disease.
 This is also covered under many dental insurance plans.

 Pain-Free Gum Disease Treatment